A practical guide to HubSpot AI Agents: Features, pricing, and limitations in 2026

 -

-Free & Starter Plans: On these tiers, you get a taste of some very basic AI helpers.
-Think content generators for blog ideas or email subject lines.
-You won't find any of the autonomous "Agents" here.
+Free & Starter Plans: On these tiers, you get a taste of some helpful AI assistance.
+These are great for generating blog ideas or email subject lines.

 -

-Professional Plans (Starting at $800/mo for Marketing Hub): This is where you start to see some of the more useful AI features, like the Breeze Customer Agent.
-But even here, your usage is often capped by a credit system.
+Professional Plans (Starting at $800/mo for Marketing Hub): This is where you unlock core AI features, like the Breeze Customer Agent, which provides significant value for growing teams.

 -

-Enterprise Plans (Starting at $3,600/mo for Marketing Hub): This is the top tier where HubSpot puts its most advanced AI tools.
-This includes the Prospecting Agent, predictive lead scoring, and other high-end customizations.
+Enterprise Plans (Starting at $3,600/mo for Marketing Hub): This is the top tier where HubSpot provides its most advanced AI tools.
+This includes the Prospecting Agent, predictive lead scoring, and advanced customizations for larger organizations.

 The credits system explained